jmarpaung/minipatrol/README.md

 * Pololu Carrier with Sharp GP2Y0D815Z0F Digital Distance Sensor 15cm
 * Logitech C270

+## Installation
+Copy both files to desired folder

+## Usage
+Run the py script with an elevated privilage

 ## License
 This project is licensed under the MIT License